goleaf/omdbapibt.prus.dev/www/wwwroot/omdbapibt.prus.dev/README.md

 4. If you rotate keys or regenerate the webhook secret, update the corresponding values in your `.env` file and clear the configuration cache (`php artisan config:clear`).

 The Stripe keys are consumed through the `config('cashier')` configuration, while the OMDb and TMDb keys are available via the `config('services.omdb.key')` and `config('services.tmdb.key')` helper calls.

+## API usage & compliance

+### OMDb

+- The application is configured for the OMDb paid tier to guarantee stable throughput.
+- All outbound requests funnel through `App\Services\OmdbClient`, which enforces a configurable global rate limit (`OMDB_MAX_REQUESTS_PER_MINUTE`) so burst traffic continues to respect the service's usage expectations even on the paid plan.

+### TMDb

+- Every public-facing page includes the official TMDb attribution statement and logo, per the [TMDb attribution guidelines](https://www.themoviedb.org/documentation/api/terms-of-use).
+The footer link directs users back to TMDb and reiterates that the product is not endorsed or certified by TMDb.

+### Stripe & PCI compliance

+- Subscription flows rely on Stripe-hosted experiences provided by Laravel Cashier (Stripe Checkout for new subscriptions and the hosted Billing Portal for account management).
+- Because card entry occurs exclusively inside Stripe Checkout/Elements and the Billing Portal, no raw cardholder data traverses or is stored on our servers, keeping the integration within Stripe's recommended SAQ A scope for PCI compliance.

 ## Learning Laravel